 - passing score on all sections of the MoGEA

 - passing score on state qualifying exam for certification in student's area of study (pre-requisite for enrolling in ED454 and ED462);

-- minimum GPAs required prior to student teaching and graduation: 2.75 GPA overall, 3.0 GPA in the content area, and 3.0 GPA.
+- minimum GPAs required prior to student teaching and graduation: 2.75 GPA overall, 3.0 GPA in the content area, and 3.0 GPA (appeals can be made to the Director of Teacher Education).
 Students may have no grade lower than a C in any course required for certification, and

 - a history of ethical academic conduct.